efeslab/asplos22-hardware-debugging-artifact/README.md

 | 327029 | 1600141 |

 In the above example, the uninstremented accelerator uses 9523 ALMs, and the instrumented accelerator uses 15257 ALMs.
 As a result, the ALM (logic) overhead is `(15257-9523)/327029=1.7%`.

+Specifically, as we mentioned in our paper, the frequency of D3 and C2 (i.e., the Optimus bugs) will be reduced from 400MHz to 200MHz after LossCheck's instrumentation.
+As a result, we need to add an asynchronous fifo which helps clock domain crossing.
+When generating the verilog files for compilation, the makefile will add the fifo.

 For `D4` and `C4`, you will get something like this: